Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Sunset over the Amazon River in Brazil – Photo credit: lilacruz on Pixabay

-Dunes in Lencóis Maranhenses National Park – Photo by David Emrich on Unsplash
+One of the interesting facts about Brazil is that Lencóis Maranhenses National Park is famous for tall white sand dunes and mangrove swamps – Photo by David Emrich on Unsplash

 Brazil has the fifth largest population in the world estimated to be over 200 million people.